The Special Educator Skills All Teachers Should Have

-One of the most important tools I’ve acquired was from a special educator who completed her master’s degree at Elmhurst College.
+One of the most important tools I’ve acquired was from a special educator who completed her master’s degree at Elmhurst University.

 Lauren Caputo focused her master’s thesis on how to create classroom environments in which all students experience genuine friendships.
 Her work has inspired me to see that a special educator’s toolbox is so diverse that it can build a network of support for the whole student—in every space within a school as well as in their lives outside of school.